 Crisp fall mornings with the warm smell of apples wafting through the air is a favorite childhood memory.
 At least once or twice a year whenever apples were their freshest and cheapest my parents would get a bunch and go make homemade chunky applesauce.
 Best served warm, it was almost like apple pie when spooned onto graham crackers.
 It’s a much different experience than anything you could get from the store and tasted more like apples and less like sugar (I can barely stand sweetened applesauce it’s just too much!).

-When Hayley and I went shopping last week I kept my eye out for something fall friendly for this weeks recipe, that was also still relevant to where my blogs are at on a skill level.
+When Hayley and I went shopping last week, I kept my eye out for something fall friendly for this week’s recipe that was also still relevant to where my blogs are at on a skill level.
 When we saw apples were finally in mass and cheap I knew exactly what to do.
 Something warm for the season and delicious, homemade chunky applesauce!
 Not only that, homemade chunky caramel applesauce.
 Adding this caramel sweetness really elevates the flavor without covering up the apples.

 Probably the least fun thing here is peeling and coring your apples.
 You’ll probably want to use a nice sharp paring knife over a peeler.
 Apples are too waxy and peelers just seem to slip before I can get a good amount of skin off.
-It can take some practice but once you got it down, peeling with a pairing knife will just take about a minute or less an apple.
+It can take some practice but once you got it down, peeling with a paring knife will just take about a minute or less an apple.

 As each apple gets peeled make sure to put it in a big mixing bowl filled with water and lemon juice (about a tablespoon of lemon juice) this will prevent the apples from browning (oxidizing) while you work through them.
 Then with the same idea, as you begin to dice the apples, keep tossing them with lemon juice (about another tablespoon total) to prevent browning.
 This should not affect the taste too much so don’t worry.